-As Scan-D Group belongs to the furniture retail industry and sells products to non-specific consumers, where there are many miscellaneous transactions, There are significant audit risks inherent in revenue recognition based on the significance and audit criteria.
+Key audit matters for the 2023 Consolidated Financial Statements of Scan-D Group are as followings: Authenticity of Sales Revenue recognition based on the significance and audit criteria.
 Therefore the sales revenue incurred from the orders with prices higher than the average sales amount of orders is listed as one of the key audit matters.
 For accounting policies on revenue recognition, Please refer to Note 4(14) of the consolidated financial report.